joyceliaoo/systems_project1/README.md

 2. can handle two redirects in one line
 3. can handle >, >>, <, and |
 4. can change current working directory
-5. can handle weird spacing and tabs in given commands
+5. can handle weird spacing (in the form of tabs and spaces) in given commands
 6. can exit

 ## attempted but unsuccessful: